 How to Make a Simple JavaScript Quiz

-Coding your own JavaScript quiz is also a fantastic learning exercise.
-It teaches you how to deal with events, manipulate the DOM, handle user input, give feedback to the user and keep track of their score (for example, using client-side storage).
-And when you have a basic quiz up and running, there are a whole bunch of possibilities to add more advanced functionality, such as pagination.
-I go into this at the end of the article.
+Coding your own JavaScript quiz game is a fantastic learning exercise.
+It teaches you how to deal with events, manipulate the DOM, handle user input, and use local storage to track their score.
+When you have a basic quiz up and running, there are a whole bunch of possibilities to add more advanced functionality, such as pagination.

-In this tutorial, I’ll walk you though creating a multi-step JavaScript quiz which you’ll be able to adapt to your needs and add to your own site.
-If you’d like to see what we’ll be ending up with, you can skip ahead and see the working quiz.
+In this tutorial, I’ll walk you through how to make a quiz in JavaScript that you’ll be able to adapt to your needs and add to your own site.
+If you’d like to see what we’ll be ending up with, you can skip ahead and see the working JavaScript quiz code.

 For more in-depth JavaScript knowledge and challenges, get out our free book: Learn to Code with JavaScript.